Modular analogs of character formulas and minimal lifts of modular forms: Minimal lifts

 The arithmetic group $\Gamma_0(\ell^2)$ is conjugate to

 which contains $\Gamma(\ell)=\ker(\SL_2(\Z) \to \SL_2(\F_\ell))$ as a normal subgroup.
 The cohomology of $\Gamma(\ell)$ can be computed using Shapiro's lemma as

 The module $\C[\SL_2(\F_p)]$ decomposes as a direct sum of irreducible representations.
-For a primitive character $\chi$ of the nonsplit torus, let $\pi_{\chi}$ denote the associated cuspidal representation.
-Then there is a modular form of weight 2 and level $\Gamma_0(\ell^2)$ that is supercuspidal at $\ell$ with character $\chi$ if and only if the group $H^1(\SL_2(\Z),\pi_{\chi})$ is non-zero.
-This is discussed in \cite[Section 9]{grossHecke}.
+For a primitive character $\chi$ of the nonsplit torus, let $\pi_{\chi}$ denote the associated cuspidal representation and $\pi_\chi^\ast$ its $\C$-linear dual.
+Then there is a modular form of weight 2 and level $\Gamma_0(\ell^2)$ that is supercuspidal at $\ell$ with character $\chi$ if and only if the group $H^1(\SL_2(\Z),\pi_{\chi}^\ast)$ is non-zero.
+This is discussed in \cite[Sections 9, 10]{grossHecke}; see also \cite[Section 6.1]{CDT}.